Yvand/azd-functions-spfx-custom-api/azure-function-app/README.md

 > - Re-upload the SPFx package (as-is, with no change) to the app catalog, and then re-validate the trust in the API access page.
 > - Edit the WebPart properties to update the client ID.

-## Other known issues
+### Entra ID authentication not enabled

-- The Entra ID authentication appears enabled, although it is not.
-To actually enable the Entra ID authentication, edit it > Select `Allow requests from any application (Not recommended)` and Save
+The Entra ID authentication appears enabled, although it is not.
+To actually enable it, go to function app > Authentication > Edit the Identity provider > Select `Allow requests from any application (Not recommended)` and Save

+### Some resources are in preview

 - Azure Functions Flex Consumption plan is currently in preview, be aware about its [current limitations and issues](https://learn.microsoft.com/azure/azure-functions/flex-consumption-plan#considerations).
 - The Graph resource provider for Bicep is currently [in preview](https://learn.microsoft.com/graph/templates/quickstart-create-bicep-interactive-mode?tabs=CLI)